Root Canals in Orem, UT

 A root canal is most commonly accomplished in 2 visits.
 A dentist will administer a local anesthetic to control pain—especially if the tooth is abscessed.
 The pain will be alleviated within the first visit and a follow-up visit is necessary to ensure the infection has cleared and to cap or crown the tooth.

-Do you need a Root Canal or would like to learn more?
-Then call our office at (801) 225-7712 For more information!
+Do you need a Root Canal or would like to learn more about the procedure?
+Then call Rogers Family Dental in Orem, UT at (801) 225-7712 for more information!